 - Deep condition on every wash cycle.
-Yes EVERY wash cycle you must deeply penetrate your hair with moisture and vitamins.
-Doing this ensure that your hair does not become brittle, remains its elasticity, looks healthy with a nice level of shine.
-When you straighten your hair you are removing/evaporating the moisture for your strands.
+Yes, EVERY wash cycle, you must deeply penetrate your hair with moisture and vitamins.
+Doing this ensures that your hair does not become brittle, remains its elasticity, looks healthy with Its level of shine.
+When you straighten your hair, you are removing/evaporating the moisture for your strands.

 - Constantly straightening your hair will cause damage and brittleness.
-We recommend wearing a bun and tying your hair up with silk or satin scarf whenever possible to prevent your hair from reverting.
+Wearing a bun and tying your hair up with silk or satin scarf whenever possible to prevent your hair from reverting.

 - Use a scarf under your shower cap to prevent moisture from seeping underneath.

 The first con is that your hair will seem thinner.
 A lot thinner.
 If you are used to the volume, your natural hair gives than becoming a straight natural will might make you feel as if your hair is thinning.
 Another con is the likelihood of heat damage and breakage.

 Best Products for African American Straight Hair

 One of the most critical elements when it comes to finding a viable solution to having natural straight hair is choosing to wear extensions.
 If you struggle with this issue we have outline the best options for black women hair textures.
 Each product comes in various forms from clips, crochet, wigs and of course bundles.
 If your looking to add volume to your hair without harming it.
 Your lovely locks deserve the very best options and with so many human hair brands on the market it becomes difficult to isolate exactly what your need to add length.
 Based on extensive research of listening to our visitors, we have concluded that the following products work wonders for black women.